arvydas/blinkstick-python/README.md

 * example-off.py - turn all blinksticks off
 * example-random.py - set random color to all BlinkSticks
 * example-cpu.py - displays CPU usage with a BlinkStick (transitions from green as 0% to red as 100%)
+* example-connect.py - sample code to connect to BlinkStick.com and control it remotely

 Running examples: